White Paper

 2.4 Expansion of the Stablecoin Market

-From 2020 to 2025, the stablecoin market has experienced explosive growth.
+From 2020, the stablecoin market has experienced explosive growth.

 Stablecoins refer to cryptocurrencies whose value is stable, linked to specific assets, currencies, or a set of assets.
 Stablecoins were introduced to mitigate risks from large price fluctuations of crypto assets and have increased their presence in the market in recent years.

 Particularly with the emergence of decentralized finance (DeFi), stablecoins serve as transaction media and collateral, with many DeFi protocols utilizing stablecoins.
-Multiple stablecoins such as Tether (USDT), USDC, and DAI are circulating in the market, and as of 2025, their total market value exceeds 26 trillion yen, predicted to grow to approximately 400 trillion yen market over the next five years.
+Multiple stablecoins such as Tether (USDT), USDC, and DAI are circulating in the market, and their total market value is rapidly increasing, with issuance already exceeding 20 trillion yen.

 The main advantage of stablecoins lies in price stability, but in addition to that, their characteristics include lower remittance fees compared to existing financial infrastructure and properties as programmable money, with expectations for diverse applications such as efficiency improvements in cross-border remittances and transactions, and expansion of access to financial services.
 Particularly in developing countries, people who cannot access traditional banking systems can receive financial services even without bank accounts by using stablecoins.